ydelvis/CV/_pages/projects.md

 ---
+layout: archive
+title: "Projects"
 permalink: /projects/
-title: "Project Works"
-excerpt: "Project Works"
 author_profile: true
 redirect_from:
-  - /projects/
+  - /projects
 ---

 > **Performance Analysis of Standard Elliptic Curves for the Implementation of ECC on Resource-Constrianed IoT Applications**